disneyresearch/jeri/README.md

 # JERI Viewer

-The JavaScript Extended-Range Image Viewer was designed to be easy to use off the shelf as an interactive component in any website or web-based document.
-It contains a version of OpenEXR that was compiled with [emscripten](http://kripken.github.io/emscripten-site/index.html) to work in a web browser.
-Around this core, JERI offers multi-level tabs that allow easy navigation through large sets of images and the viewer supports zooming, panning, changing exposure, and quickly toggling between images.
-These features are built in [React](https://reactjs.org/), but knowledge of this framework is not required to use the viewer.
+The JavaScript Extended-Range Image (JERI) Viewer was designed to be an easy-to-use, interactive component that can be embedded in websites and web-based documents.
+It contains a version of OpenEXR that was transpiled with [emscripten](http://kripken.github.io/emscripten-site/index.html) from C++ to JavaScript to enable running it in a web browser.
+Around this core, JERI offers multi-level tabs that allow easy navigation through large sets of images and supports zooming, panning, changing exposure, and quickly toggling between images.
+These features are built using [React](https://reactjs.org/), but knowledge of this framework is not required to use the viewer.

 ## Getting started--quick and dirty and Webpack-free

-1. Build the network (see later), or [get the latest build](#).
+1. Build the network (see Contributing section), or [get the latest build](#).
 2. Copy `jeriview.js`, `exr-warp.js`, `exr-warp.js.mem` and `exr.worker.js` to your project.
-3. Include `<script src="/jeriview.js"></script>` on your webpage.
+3. Add `<script src="/jeriview.js"></script>` to your webpage.
 4. See the [Examples](build_web/examples/) for use instructions.
-You view the examples in a browser by running a web-server in the `build_web` directory and then opening http://localhost:3000/examples in a browser.
+The examples can be opened in a browser by running a web-server in the `build_web` directory and then opening http://localhost:3000/examples in a browser.

 To run a webserver for viewing the examples, use one of the following:
 ```bash